 - Which will kids play with longer?

-- Kiwico vs Lovevery: which is better? which is worth it?
+- Kiwico vs Lovevery: which toy subscription box is better? which is worth it?

-NOTE: The Lovevery play kits that cost $15-20 per toy often include items that would retail on their own for $15-$25+.
-So they are fairly priced for what you are getting IMO, but they aren't necessarily a “deal.”
+NOTE: The Lovevery play kits that cost $15-20 per toy often include items that would retail on their own for $15-$35+.
+So they are fairly priced for what you are getting IMO, but they aren't necessarily a “huge steal/deal.”
 You're really getting the best QUALITY around (more on that later though)…

 Lovevery pretty much never runs sales or offers discount codes.
 You can get 10% off if you pay for a year's worth of play kits in advance though at step 2 of checkout.

-KiwiCo CONSTANTLY runs sales.
-You can get 30% off your first 1st month of a subscription here.
-And if they are running any other deals at the moment it'll appear in the box below (which they run like every other week, so keep checking back or DM on Instagram @theconfusedmillennial):
+And if they are running any other deals at the moment it'll appear in the box below (which they run like every other week, so keep checking back or DM on Instagram @theconfusedmom):

 Lovevery feels high end and like a luxury item.
 The toys are overall bigger, the box it comes in is bigger, and there is NEVER a flaw in their products.
-Honeslty, I've never seen a product so perfect/meticulous and we have A LOT of items from them.
+Honestly, I've never seen products so consistently perfect/meticulous and we have A LOT of items from them.

 KiwiCo is nice and there were no flaws in anything we've received from them to date.
 But there's something about it that just feels a little “less than” compared to how a Lovevery toy feels in your hand.

-With that said, how much luxury toys matter to you is a personal opinion.
+With that said, the “feel” of luxury toys is definitely a personal opinion and value system!

 Lovevery's materials are top notch.
 Their cottons are organic, the inks they use are soy based, the woods are sustainably harvested.
 I mean they have really thought of everything here from a quality/environmentally conscious perspective.